neura-sx/graphene-book/part1/faqs.md

 > Why does the CLI client crash immediately when I try to run it for the first time?

 The CLI client is unable to run on its own, i.e. without being connected to the witness node (via a web socket connection).
 So to successfully run the CLI client you need to do this:
-* make sure you have this entry uncommented in the `witness_node_data_dir/config.ini` file
+1. Make sure you have `rpc-endpoint = 127.0.0.1:8090` uncommented in the `witness_node_data_dir/config.ini` file.
-`rpc-endpoint = 127.0.0.1:8090`
-* before you start the CLI client, you need to start the witness node (and wait a while till it's up and running)
+2. Before you start the CLI client, you need to start the witness node (and wait a while till it's up and running).

 ---
 > How do I check whether the witness node is already synced?